dtelaroli/backend-test/README.md

 # VixCommerce API

-This sample project includes a E-Commerce GraphQL API.
+This sample project includes an E-Commerce GraphQL API.

 ## Tools used: